Fundamentals of Sound

 Potential energy for a string with tension T and length L, displaced from rest by a distance y --> Ep = 2T*y2/L

-Take-away: Analogously to a spring, the energy stored in a string is proportional to its stiffness and to the square of its displacement away from rest but it is inversely proportional to its length
+Take-away: Analogously to a spring, the energy stored in a string is proportional to its stiffness and to the square of its displacement away from rest but it is also inversely proportional to its length

 Power: W = E/t (amount of energy production/consumption/transfer per unit time) - Unit: 1 Watt (W).
 1 W = 1 J/sec.